scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

-v1b(x) A verb whose stem ending broadens when an ending is added: aidhlaic, agaill, tíolaic. v1c = A verb that has a polysyllabic stem ending in -ál and -áil A verb of this type is conjugated as if its stem ends in -ál except that the l is attenuated before a -t: siúil,aisigh , etc. v1d = A verb that has a monosyllabic stem and ends in -aeigh, -áigh, -aoigh, -eoigh, -iaigh, -óigh,
+v1b(x) A verb whose stem ending broadens when an ending is added: aidhlaic, agaill, tíolaic. v1c = A verb that has a polysyllabic stem ending in -ál and -áil A verb of this type is conjugated as if its stem ends in -ál except that the l is attenuated before a -t: siúil,aisigh , etc.

+v1d = A verb that has a monosyllabic stem and ends in -aeigh, -áigh, -aoigh, -eoigh, -iaigh, -óigh,
--UAijh, or -úijh.
-It takes a broad p and slender c in its ending: nóijh, imchtóijh and eisiAijh, etc. [Class 5 in GMI & GGBC 14.40] vle = A verb that has a monosyllabic stem and ends in -éijh.
+-uaigh, or -úigh.
+It takes a broad f and slender t in its ending: dóigh, imchlóigh and eisiaigh, etc.

+v1e = A verb that has a monosyllabic stem and ends in -éigh.
-It takes a slender p and c in its ending: téijh and éijh, etc.	[Class 6 in GMI & GGBC 14.41] vlf = A verb with a slender-ending stem that syncopates and broadens when an ending is added to it: AuhAin, cojhAiR, etc.
+It takes a slender f and t in its ending: léigh and éigh, etc.

+v1f = A verb with a slender-ending stem that syncopates and broadens when an ending is added to it: adhain, gleadhair, etc.

-[Class 4 - exceptional conjugation in GMI & GGBC 14.39]
-vlf(s) = A verb with a slender-ending stem that syncopates and remains slender when an ending is added: ueijhit and SAijhin.
+vlf(s) = A verb with a slender-ending stem that syncopates and remains slender when an ending is added: feighil and saighid.

-[Class 2 - exceptional conjugation in GMI & GGBC 14.49]
-vlf(x) = Four verbs that syncopate atypically:
+vlf(x) = Five verbs that syncopate atypically: achair (beseech), eisionnail (elute), ionnail (wash), spadhar (exasperate), and tiomain (curse).

-AchAiR (beseech), lonnAit (wash), spADhAR (exasperate), and ciomAin (curse). vlg = A verb that has a monosyllabic stem that ends in -í;h: cloíjh and CAÍsh, etc.	[Class 7 in GMI & GGBC 14.42] vlh = A verb that has a monosyllabic stem and ends in -ijh following a consonant or a short vowel that follows a consonant.
-An unaccented i is used before -c and -jh: pijh, Rish, snoish, and tonsuijh.
-[Class 8 in GMI & GGBC 14.43] vlx = One verb that appears to be a type v2b because of its -ijh stem ending.
-Instead, it takes the same endings as a vlb verb: puiRSijh (harrow).
+v1g = A verb that has a monosyllabic stem that ends in -ígh: buígh and caígh, etc.

+v1h = A verb that has a monosyllabic stem and ends in -igh following a consonant or a short vowel that follows a consonant.
+An unaccented i is used before -t and -gh: figh, dligh, dluigh, and guigh.

+v1x = One verb that appears to be a type v2b because of its -igh stem ending.
+Instead, it takes the same endings as a vlb verb: fuirsigh (harrow).

-[Exceptional class 2 syncopated verbs in GMI & GGBC 14.35] v2- = Second Conjugation Verbs
+v2- = Second Conjugation Verbs
-v2a = A verb that has a polysyllabic stem ending in -Aijh: ceAnnAijh, smÁtAish, etc.	[Class 9 in GMI & GGBC 14.45] v2a(x) = One verb that has a polysyllabic stem ending in -Aijh with an anomalous past form: CARÍAijh (happen).
+v2a = A verb that has a polysyllabic stem ending in -aigh: ceannaigh, smálaigh, etc. v2a(x) = One verb that has a polysyllabic stem ending in -aigh with an anomalous past form: tarlaigh (happen).
-[Class 13 in GMI & GGBC 14.49, and 13b, page 333 in appendix I of GMI]